-As part of the what types of jobs are growing and how low-wage jobs are faring relative to jobs at higher wage levels., we are looking at job trends and projections to help inform SPUR’s recommendations for creating a more livable, equitable and sustainable future for the Bay Area and Northern California.
+As part of the SPUR Regional Strategy, we are looking at job trends and projections to help inform SPUR’s recommendations for creating a more livable, equitable and sustainable future for the Bay Area and Northern California.
 This article reviews data projections to 2030 in order to understand what types of jobs are growing and how the coming retirement wave will affect job openings.
-A related article looks at
+A related article looks at what types of jobs are growing and how low-wage jobs are faring relative to jobs at higher wage levels.

 We highlight three key findings from our analysis of recent data and projections.
 (For data sources, see our note at the bottom of this article.)

 - Given the low number of young people who will age into the workforce in the coming decade to 2030, the Bay Area will face a worker shortage as retirements surge.
 These jobs could be filled by immigration, domestic migration or in-commuters from the Central Valley — yet even the Central Valley will need new migrants to fill future jobs due to the limited number of new entrants into the workforce.

 - While the number of middle-wage jobs will grow somewhat, most job growth will be in high- and low-wage jobs.